OutOfThisPlanet/Deeper-PowerShell/README.md

 This script contains some PowerShell functions to query and interact with a Deeper Connect device.

 Requires PowerShell 7!
-This will not work on Windows PowerShell (5).
+This will not work on Windows PowerShell (5), and I haven't tested PowerShell 6.

 `Get-EncryptedString` encrypts a string using the deeper.pem public key.
 This is used to encrypt the login password and the wallet password.